On the existence of powerful p-values and e-values for composite hypotheses: On the existence of nontrivial test (super)martingales

-If $\P$ is too large, there may be no nondegenerate test martingales wrt $\F$.
+\textbf{On the existence of nondegenerate test (super)martingales.} If $\P$ is too large, there may be no nondegenerate test martingales with respect to $\F$.
 To explain the situation, suppose that $\P$ contains only measures of iid sequences with marginal distributions in a set $\P^{\rm mar}\subseteq \Pi(\X)$.
-Examples of the non-existence phenomenon include the case when $\P^{\rm mar}$ is the set of all subGaussian distributions \citep{ramdas2020admissible}, all log-concave distributions~\citep{gangrade2023sequential}, or all Bernoulli distributions~\citep{ramdas2022testing}.
+Examples of the non-existence phenomenon include the case when $\P^{\rm mar}$ is the set of all mean-zero subGaussian distributions \citep{ramdas2020admissible}, all log-concave distributions~\citep{gangrade2023sequential}, or all Bernoulli distributions~\citep{ramdas2022testing}.
 In all these cases, nondegenerate test martingales have been proven to not exist, at least in the original filtration $\F$.
 Sometimes, nondegenerate test \emph{super}martingales may still exist, as in the subGaussian case.
 But if $\P^{\rm mar}$ is too large or rich (as in the exchangeable and log-concave cases), even nondegenerate test supermartingales do not exist.

-However, the situation is subtle: in the above situations, there could still exist nontrivial test (super)martingales in some $\G \subseteq \F$; note that a nontrivial one must be nondegenerate.
+However, the situation is subtle: in the above situations, there could still exist nondegenerate (or power one) test (super)martingales in some $\G \subseteq \F$.
 Indeed, for the exchangeable setting described above, \cite{vovk2021testing} constructs exactly such a test martingale in a reduced filtration.
-It is a priori not obvious exactly when shrinking the filtration allows for nontrivial test (super)martingales to emerge, and how exactly should one shrink $\F$ (the relevant filtration $\G$ is not evident at the outset).
+It is a priori not obvious exactly when shrinking the filtration allows for nontrivial test (super)martingales to emerge, and how exactly one should shrink $\F$ (the relevant filtration $\G$ is not evident at the outset).

 Our results for (exact) e-variables have direct implications for the existence of test (super)martingales.
 For simplicity, consider the iid case, where each $Z_i \lawis P$ for some $P\in \P^{\rm mar}$ or $P \in \Q^{\rm mar}$; that is, $\P=\{P^\infty \mid P \in \P^{\rm mar}\}$ and $\Q=\{P^\infty \mid P \in \Q^{\rm mar}\}$.